StatStud/book-club/content/posts/cbt.md

 - removing emotions from the equations, do you have evidence to support your thinking?
 Imagine your are defending your ideas in court, and only sound evidence is permissable.

 # Part 1: Introducing CBT Basics

+CBT is as easy as ABC.
+Our negative behaviors are often the result of unhealthy core beliefs, which are the product of flawed error thinking.
+To identify an unhealthy core belief, start by tracking when you become emotionally triggered by an event (past, present, future; real or fictional); ask yourself what this event says about you, other people, and the world, and notice the negative behaviors that follow.

+Once an unhealthy core belief is identified, along with its error thinking, we are now in a position to cultivate new, healthy, alternative core beliefs by conducting hypothesis testing and running experiments to collect accurate viewpoints about the situation, and subsequently lead to more productive behaviors.

 ## Chapter 1: You Feel the way you Think

 ### Summary